WICG/aom/explainer.md

-For example, the custom slider above with a role of `slider` prompts a suggestion on VoiceOver for iOS to perform swipe gestures to increment or decrement, but there is no way to handle that gesture via the DOM API.
+For example, the custom slider above with a role of `slider` prompts a suggestion on VoiceOver for iOS to perform swipe gestures to increment or decrement, but there is no way to handle that semantic event via the DOM API.

 The API for Accessible Actions will be specified at a later date.